Duncan Ross (British Columbia politician)

 Duncan Ross (May 15, 1870 – June 30, 1915) was a Canadian publisher, railway contractor, and politician, born in Bruce County, Ontario.
 He represented the constituency of Yale–Cariboo as a Liberal from 1904 until 1908, when he lost his seat to the Conservative Martin Burrell.
-His attempt to retake the seat in 1911 failed.
+His attempt to return to the House of Commons in the riding of Comox—Atlin 1911 failed.

 He also served as an alderman in Greenwood, British Columbia.